taiyoOzora/toggle.sg-download/README.md

 - implements a more correct 'auto-download' function that is fully non-interactive post-command
 - supports multi-threaded downloads
 - has some modifications made in preparation for Python 3 (but is not fully supported on that version yet)
+- download shows and subtitles into a folder
+- subtitle will be auto loaded (tested using: VLC)

 # Usage
 On Linux and Mac OS X, first make the script executable: